LuisaPinillos/LuisaPinillos/README.md

 - 📚 I’m currently learning Software programming foundations.

-- 🎯 I'm studying to be a full stack software developer
+- 🎯 I'm studying to be a full stack software developer.

-- 👷‍♀ I'm an industrial engineer
+- 👷‍♀ I'm an industrial engineer.

 - 🤖 I like Machine learning, Data science and Artificial Intelligence.